impredicative/irc-rss-feed-bot/README.md

 interruption of any preexisting conversations.
 * A SQLite database file records hashes of the entries that have been posted, thereby preventing them from being reposted.
+* ETag and TTL based caches of URL content are used for efficiency.

 For more features, see the customizable [global settings](#global-settings) and [feed-specific settings](#feed-specific-settings).